MaryEhb/QuizHub/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](./LICENSE).
+You are free to use, modify, and distribute this software, provided you include the original copyright notice and this license in any substantial portions of the software.

+For more details, refer to the [LICENSE file](./LICENSE).